tammerg/katacoda-scenarios/MERN_dev_environment/step4.md

+Why do we even need `docker-compose`?
+Well, docker-compose will allow us to setup our containers to run in tandem, and provision and mongoDB container in the same instruction to get our environment fully running in a single command.
+We are going to create our docker-compose with `yml`, but other extensions can be used.

-Finally at the root of your project, create a `docker-compose.yml` file and enter the following:
+At the root of your project, create a `docker-compose.yml` file and enter the following:

 ```bash
 touch /root/movies-app/docker-compose.yml
 ```{{execute}}

 <pre class="file" data-filename="/root/movies-app/docker-compose.yml" data-target="append">
 version: "3.4"